ndhoule/dotfiles/README.md

 ```

 ## Caveats
-If you launch tmux in 256-color mode and try to ssh into a remote machine, you might
+* If you launch tmux in 256-color mode and try to ssh into a remote machine, you
-run into a misaligned cursor problem.
-This is because some machines (I'm looking at
+  might run into a misaligned cursor problem.
+This is because some machines don't
-you, headless servers) don't have the screen-256colors termcap option.
-You can either
+  have the screen-256colors termcap option.
+You can either change your term to
-change your term to TERM=xterm and deal with 8-color mode, or install ncurses.
+  TERM=xterm and deal with 8-color mode, or install ncurses.
+* bootstrap.sh won't work on OS X machines.
+OS X doesn't implement GNU readlink, and
+  the version it does include doesn't offer the -f option.
+This should be an easy
+  fix, but I haven't gotten around to it yet.